shashwatlaloriya/Earthquake-Aftermath-Analysis/README.md

 # Earthquake-Aftermath-Analysis
-Using Point Cloud Registration to Analyze destruction cause by Earthquakes
+Using Point Cloud Registration to Analyze destruction caused by Earthquakes